 - Check on All Drivers and Passengers – Before assessing property damage, make sure everyone involved in the accident is OK.
 Get medical attention for anyone who needs it.

-- Call the Police – If there is any reasonable chance of physical injury or if there is significant property damage, you need to call the police.
+- Call the Police – If there is any reasonable chance of physical injury or if there is significant property damage, call the police.
 When they arrive, ask that a police report be filed and note the name and badge numbers of all responding officers.

 - Exchange Information – Get the names, phone numbers, addresses, driver’s license numbers, license plate numbers, and basic insurance information from all drivers involved, as well as passengers.

 - Be Careful What You Say – Try to be cordial and cooperative, but do not offer apologies such as “I’m sorry, I ran the red light.”
 Even the innocent expressions of kindness such as “I’m so sorry”, may later be seen as admitting liability or fault.

 - Talk to Witnesses – Ask every witness what he or she saw.
 Get their names, numbers, or addresses, if possible.